Arthur Hill

 Shanghai Composite remains relatively weak

 Despite a big bounce on Monday's currency news, the Shanghai Composite ($SSEC) remains within a trading range and continues to show relative weakness.
 After a sharp decline in April-May, the index formed a triangle consolidation around 2550.
 Watch these boundaries for the next directional clue.
-Also notice that...
+Also notice...
 READ MORE

 MEMBERS ONLY